Investment firm Engine No. 1 prepares to launch Transform 500 ETF after Exxon win

 Planning for the ETF was set in motion long before last week's win, according to previous regulatory filings.

-The new portfolio will be managed by Molly Landes, who joined Engine No. 1 in March after having worked for BlackRock Inc, the world’s biggest asset manager, since 2011, the filing says.
+The new portfolio will be managed by Molly Landes, who joined Engine No. 1 in March after having worked for BlackRock Inc (BLK.N), the world's biggest asset manager, since 2011, the filing says.

 Investors have plowed trillions into exchange traded funds over the last decade, according to Morningstar, attracted by their lower costs.